CargoCodes/rShell/README.md

   Clone this repository into a folder.
   Good practice is to add the folder to your PATH:

+      $ export PATH="$PATH:/path/to/repo/bin/darwin"  # depending on
-      $ export PATH="$PATH:/path/to/repo/bin"
+      $ export PATH="$PATH:/path/to/repo/bin/linux"   # your own system

 Usage:

-  Just cd into /path/to/repo/bin and type
+  Just cd into /path/to/repo/bin/yourOS and type

       $ ./rshell